Etymology – The Archer; “sagitta” means “arrow” in Latin. Toxotes in Greek

 According to Astronomers, the constellation of Sagittarius sits at the center of the Milky Way galaxy as it is at its densest there.
 Many star clusters and nebulae are also found within the constellation of Sagittarius.
 Some of these nebulae are the Lagoon Nebula, the Omega Nebula, which is also called the Loon, or Swan or even the Horseshoe Nebula, and the Trifid Nebula.
 The brightest star cluster is called Messier 55.
 In addition to all this, it is believed that the exact center of the Galaxy is marked by a radio signal that astronomers call Sagittarius A.

 The constellation of Sagittarius is the ninth sign of twelve signs that form the Zodiac.
 For those who study and are into the classical Greek Zodiacs, this time is typically said to be from November 21 to December 21.
-Due to the changes of the earth’s orbit and tilt, the best time to see this constellation is during early summer.
+Due to the changes in the earth’s orbit and tilt, the best time to see this constellation is during early summer.
 The planet Jupiter is said to rule this Zodiacal sign and constellation.
-Its element is Fire, an extroverted sign and is one of four mutable signs.
+Its element is Fire, an extroverted sign, and is one of four mutable signs.